shafik/shafik.github.io/_posts/2018-11-29-ThisIsJustToSayForCppCompilers.md

 ---
 layout: post
 categories: [poetry, undefined behavior, C++, compilers]
-title: C++ Poll for November 29th 2018, This is Just to Say for C++ Compilers
+title: This is Just to Say for C++ Compilers
 ---

 This Is Just to Say